 A Java Router route is essentially a chain of processors, of org.apache.camel.Processor type.
 Messages are encapsulated in an exchange object, E, which gets passed from node to node by invoking the process() method.
-The architecture of the processor chain is illustrated in Figure 6 on page 54.
+The architecture of the processor chain is illustrated in Figure 6.